 Download an App

 There are a number of apps offering offline digital map navigation for smartphones.
 For the gold standard of mapping, we recommend Ordnance Survey’s OS Maps website and app.
 At £24.99 per year, this subscription-based service allows you to browse the latest 1:25 and 1:50 maps (and larger scales too) for all of Britain, and import the GPX routes files from our website into the app (although only the route tracks, not the individual waypoints).
+You can also download KML files from the Google Maps on our website too which work with some applications.
 By subscribing, you will always have the latest OS Maps on your phone.
 You can search for locations, and draw and edit your own routes.

-There is another called Guru Maps, which uses Open Street Map maps – these show public footpaths, and are in some ways more detailed than OS Maps, but they are more cluttered and OS Maps are particularly good for walking navigation.
-You can download Guru app for Apple iOS and Google Android here.
-Guru costs £17.99 a year to subscribe, but does NOT include Ordnance Survey mapping.
+There is another called Guru Maps, which uses Open Street Map maps – these show public footpaths, and are in some ways more detailed than OS Maps and constantly updated by the general public.
+You can download Guru Maps app for Apple iOS and Google Android here.
+Guru is free to download, but there’s a subscription to the Pro version if you download more than 15 routes.
+Friends of the BPT get 30% off the Pro yearly subscription.

 There is also a cheaper app called OsmAnd.